andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 ## Personal Thoughts on Integration Patterns

 Overall I much prefer to work on a team that uses [Continuous Integration](https://martinfowler.com/articles/branching-patterns.html#continuous-integration).
 There are many circumstances where context isn't the right one - but my reaction is to do the work to change that context.
-I want to be in an environment where ==everyone can easily keep refactoring the codebase, improving its modularity, keeping it healthy - all to enable us to quickly respond to changing business needs==.
+I want to be in an environment where <mark>everyone can easily keep refactoring the codebase, improving its modularity, keeping it healthy - all to enable us to quickly respond to changing business needs</mark>.

 ## THE PATH FROM MAINLINE TO PRODUCTION RELEASE